cbaggers/hasty/README.md

 # Hasty

-An entity component system for common lisp
+An *ent*ity component system for common lisp